 Rolling Meadows High School is a diverse and inclusive community striving to help all of our students develop into who they want to become.
-We offer a wide array of clubs and activities that all students are welcome to particpate in.
-Mustangs, if you are passionate about something and do not see it in our offerings, please reach out to Lisa Darocha at email@example.com about the possiblity of bring to Meadows.
+We offer a wide array of clubs and activities that all students are welcome to participate in.
+Mustangs, if you are passionate about something and do not see it in our offerings, please reach out to Lisa Darocha (email@example.com) about the possibility of bringing it to Meadows.

 Academic - Noncompetitive